 Annette Lareau (B.A., sociology, ’74) Professor of sociology at University of Maryland.
 Expert in the study of childrearing in families of differing ethnicities and social classes.

 Robin Toma (B.A., sociology and economics, ’82) Executive director of the LA County Human Relations Commission.
-Instrumental role in a lawsuit and campaign for redress for more than 2,200 former Japanese American internees.
+Instrumental role in a lawsuit and campaign for redress for more than 2,200 former Japanese Latin American internees.

 Kris Perry (B.A., sociology and psychology, '82) Plaintiff in the landmark lawsuit that overturned CA's Proposition 8.